-In Norse mythology and religion, Odin lives in and rules the magnificent place in the spirit world called Valhalla, pronounced val-HALL-uh.
-The word derives from Old Norse Valhöll, which means “hall of the slain.”
-As king of all the Norse gods, Odin, along with his helpful Valkyries, determines which warriors will die in battle and proceed to Odin’s Hall after death.
+In Norse mythology and religion, Odin, the king of all the Norse gods, rules the magnificent place in the spirit world called Valhalla.
+Along with his helpful Valkyries, Odin determines which warriors will die in battle and proceed to Valhalla after death.
 Once there, the warriors have a critical job.
 They must prepare for Ragnarok, the great battle during which the Giants will destroy the cosmos.
-With this in mind, the Vikings took their beliefs about Valhalla very seriously.
-In this article, we will examine these beliefs more closely and look at what the Old Norse sources have to say about the Hall of the Slain.
+Although this sounds like a fanciful plot for the movies, the Vikings and other people of the North took their beliefs about Valhalla very seriously.
+Exactly what is Valhalla in Norse Mythology, and what do the Old Norse sources tell us about the magical place?

 Where is Valhalla?

-The most common depiction of the Hall of the Slain (also known as the Hall of the Fallen) places it in the splendid realm of the gods, Asgard – one of the nine worlds of the Norse cosmos.
+Pronounced val-HALL-uh, the word derives from Old Norse Valhöll, which means “hall of the slain.”
+The most common depiction of Valhalla places it in the splendid realm of the gods, Asgard – one of the nine worlds of the Norse cosmos.
 The world of Asgard is a place of beauty, order, and justice, and it is cradled within the bright upper branches of the world tree, Yggdrasil.
-Within the gods’ realm, Odin’s golden hall exists in a place called Gladsheim or “Happy Home.”
-This is also Odin’s favorite abode in Asgard.
+Within the gods’ realm, Odin’s Hall of the Slain exists in a place called Gladsheim or “Happy Home.”
+This is also Odin’s favorite home in Asgard.
 Additionally, according to later Old Norse sources, Gladsheim is also the meeting place of the gods where they hold council each day.

 However, as was the case for other Norse spirit worlds, some of the mythology also portrayed the Hall of the Slain as existing in an underground world.

-What Was the Afterlife Like in the Hall of the Fallen?
+What Was the Afterlife Like in the Hall of the Slain?